 We endeavour to audit and engage with our supply chain to ensure that there is no modern slavery or human trafficking in our supply chains or any part of our business.

 Dorrington Property Group Limited is a privately owned property group registered in England and Wales under registration number 01065036.
-It is the parent undertaking of a number of subsidiaries involved in residential and commercial property investment, development and trading, exclusively in the United Kingdom.
+It is the parent undertaking of Dorrington PLC and Dorrington Estates Limited, who have a number of subsidiaries involved in residential and commercial property investment, development and trading, exclusively in the United Kingdom.

-We have an Anti-Slavery and Human Trafficking Policy in place which addresses our approach to the identification of modern slavery risks and the steps taken to prevent modern slavery and human trafficking in our operations.
+We have an Anti-Slavery and Human Trafficking Policy in place which addresses our approach to the identification of modern slavery risks and the steps taken to prevent modern slavery and human trafficking in our operations or our supply chain.

 We also have a Whistleblowing Policy in place detailing the procedures our people should follow if they wish to raise any concerns.

 OUR SUPPLY CHAIN

 Our supplier base will involve companies across the wide property spectrum, who are either appointed directly by us or by one of the many managing agents we employ.

 We manage many projects and procurements where services and products are sourced from numerous different suppliers.
 Most of these are not sourced by us directly but are sourced by our contracted managing agents on our behalf.
 As an organisation that does not wish to work with any business knowingly involved in slavery or human trafficking in any part of its operations, we are taking the following steps:

 All Directors and operational staff are aware of our responsibilities under the Modern Slavery Act 2015.
-We will continue to assess how to appropriately monitor this and how individuals can raise concerns.
+We will continue to assess how to appropriately monitor this, how individuals can raise concerns, and the need for any additional training that may be required.